jeongwoo-gobroad/openToDo-web/readme.md

     0.3.2
         - Threads feature implemented(Creating threads, Leaving a comment)
         - Thread editing / deleting, Thread comment editing / deleting feature will be implemented.

+    0.5.0
+        - The thread feature has been fully implemented.
+        - Supported thread related features: creating a thread, leaving a comment, editing a thread, deleting a thread, editing a comment, deleting a comment
+        - HTML textarea implemented.